 The Monitor tab is available for all assessments, but with Full Screen enabled you'll have more insight into student actions.

 Problems will be displayed as a symbol in the feed.
-In the image below we can see that Albracca Blanc previously left their exam without submitting it.
+In the image below, Albracca Blanc previously left the exam without submitting.

 Students are required to be in full-screen mode when completing their assessments.
-If they attempt to navigate to another page, click away from the window, or exit full-screen mode they will receive a large red warning.
+If they attempt to navigate away, or exit full-screen mode they will receive a red warning.

 Students using the Education Perfect app on their tablets, iPads, or Chromebooks will not be shown a warning message when they go off task.